kubernetes/website/content/en/docs/concepts/security/pod-security-policy.md

 ### Create a policy and a pod

-Define the example PodSecurityPolicy object in a file.
 This is a policy that prevents the creation of privileged pods.
 The name of a PodSecurityPolicy object must be a valid [DNS subdomain name](/docs/concepts/overview/working-with-objects/names#dns-subdomain-names).